What types of payments are made from an RDSP?

 A specified year is the calendar year in which a licensed medical doctor certifies in writing that the beneficiary will not live longer than five years, and includes each of the five calendar years following the year of certification.
 A year will not qualify as a specified year unless the medical certificate has been provided to the issuer in or before the year in question.
 For example, if a doctor makes such a certification in 2015, but the issuer is not provided with the certification until 2016, only the years from 2016 to 2020 are specified years for the RDSP.

 If the RDSP is an SDSP, the specified year includes each subsequent calendar year.
-Otherwise, the specified year includes each of the five years following the year of certification.

 There is no maximum limit on the amount of DAPs or LDAPs that can be paid to the beneficiary in a specified year (if the plan is not an SDSP).
 However, in all cases a DAP is not permitted if, after the payment, the fair market value (FMV) of the property held by the RDSP would be less than the assistance holdback amount for the RDSP.